 - Original research articles are full-length reports of the authors' original research addressing topics consistent with the Aims and Scope of the journal.
 Submissions outside the scope of the journal, or incomplete or fragmentary submissions, will not be considered.- Rapid communications are original, high-quality manuscripts that describe new data of high impact and major importance to the field.
 These contributions are typically short (e.g., 4 journal pages), and will be peer-reviewed by at least one expert in the field of the research and an Editor, and will be either accepted with minimal or no revisions or rejected.
 Publication of accepted rapid communications will be expedited.

-- Invited review articles will be considered for publication, upon invitation from the Editor-in-Chief or Associate Editor, as full-length reviews or mini-reviews.
-These contributions will be peer-reviewed.
-Authors should contact the Editor-in-Chief concerning the suitability of a topic for an invited review.- Invited editorials or commentaries will be considered for publication, upon agreement by the Editor-in-Chief and Associate Editor.
+- Review articles can be submitted upon invitation from journal editors or following appropriate screening from editors.
+Authors with ideas for potential review articles should submit a title, outline and list of authors to David Lovinger, Editor-in-Chief, Alcohol.
+Suggestions will be considered by the editors and recommendations for submission will be made following a brief review of the proposal.- Invited editorials or commentaries will be considered for publication, upon agreement by the Editor-in-Chief and Associate Editor.
 These contributions should be relatively short (2-3 journal pages), and focused on topics of high current interest, controversy, or fast-paced change.
 They will be peer reviewed by at least one member of the Editorial staff and another recognized expert in the area.
 Authors should contact the Editor-in-Chief concerning the suitability of a topic for an invited editorial or commentary.

 Rockville, MD 20832

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 Ensure that the following items are present:One author has been designated as the corresponding author with contact details:

 • Ensure all figure and table citations in the text match the files provided